 BS in Electrical Engineering, Mechanical Engineering, Computer Science or equivalent STEM BS degree.
+Note, interested students can apply for admission to this program in any term (Fall, Winter, Spring and Summer) as there is enrolling admission throughout the year.

 A GPA of 3.0 and / or significant work experience.